THOMASELOVE/431-2018-project/demo_study1/README.md

 ## If I just mimic what you did, will I do well on Project Study 1?

-Not really, no. You should probably mimic my YAML code to set up the document, but I expect you can do a lot of things more efficiently and effectively on your own than I can.
-I'm trying to include a lot of things you son't necessarily need to do in your case.
-You should also be displaying some creativity, in terms of visualization, but more importantly, showing some good sense about what you do and don't need in order to convince a skeptic of the value of your results, and make the work as replicable as possible.
+Not really, no. You should probably mimic my YAML code to set up the document, but I expect you to do many things more efficiently and effectively by tailoring the work to your project more than I can here.
+I'm trying to include a lot of things you won't necessarily need to do.

+Focus on displaying some creativity, in terms of visualization, but more importantly, focus on showing good sense about what you do and don't need in order to convince a skeptic of the value of your results, and make the work as replicable as possible.
+As an obvious example, you wouldn't want to show ways of testing a hypothesis when the data don't support the underlying assumptions, but here, I show all ways of doing just about everything.

-But each of the analyses I'm showing is done as correctly as I can do it.
+That said, each of the analyses I'm showing is done as correctly as I can muster.
 I'm not trying to confuse you.

 ## Will there also be a demonstration project for Study 2?